matwilso/matwilso.github.io/_posts/robot-future.md

 <br>
 The field of model-based reinforcement learning (MBRL) deals with leveraging predictive models of the environment to solve RL tasks.
 Often these models are learned from data, and in certain cases are considered an agent’s “world model”, somewhat akin to the mental model of the world that humans carry around in their heads.

 The main argument today for using model-based RL (over model-free RL) is data efficiency.
 If you can extract more useful bits of information from the environment per step of interaction, you should need fewer interactions.
-Algorithms like Dyna make this happen by learning a dynamics model and then leveraging it as a proxy environment to collect extra rollouts in, and algorithms like MuZero learn a latent dynamics model and then leverage it for planning ahead and distilling into the base policy.
+Algorithms like Dyna make this happen by learning a dynamics model and then leveraging it as a proxy environment to collect extra rollouts in, and algorithms like MuZero learn a latent dynamics model and then leverage it for planning ahead and distilling into a policy.

 Unfortunately, greater data efficiency comes at the price of complexity.
-MBRL comes with extra theory to wrap your head around and extra moving parts to train, debug, and tune.
+MBRL comes with extra theory to wrap your head around, and it comes with extra moving parts to train, debug, and tune.
 This tends to reduce iteration speed and slow progress<label for="sn-1" class="margine-toggle sidenote-number"/>.
 <input type="checkbox" id="sn-1" class="margin-toggle"/>
 <span class="sidenote">
 There’s a decent argument here that MBRL has seen overall less adoption in the past several years because of this: it’s just easier to reach for and modify something like PPO or SAC than it is to reach for an MBRL algo like Dreamer.
 </span>
 As in many systems, [the best part is no part](https://twitter.com/Erdayastronaut/status/1203840982497792005?s=20).

-There is, however, a point at which the value of a part becomes worth the price of its extra complexity.
+There is, however, a point at which the value of a part becomes worth the complexity.
 If models in RL have not yet reached this threshold, they certainly will in the future.
-Unsupervised / predictive learning is going to be the only way to gather the signal to train powerful enough neural networks.
+Unsupervised / predictive learning is going to be the only way to gather enough signal to train powerful enough neural networks.
-Geoff Hinton and Yann Lecun (with his Cake) have been making this argument for several years, but what really makes me excited now isn't the argument itself, but *the artifacts that prove it*.
+Geoff Hinton and Yann Lecun (with the Cake) have been making this argument for several years.
+But what makes me really excited now are *the artifacts that prove it*.

-I am much more bullish on the future of model-based RL now, not due to any recent spectacular MBRL results, but due to the recent spectacular unsupervised learning results.
+I am much more bullish on the future of model-based RL *now*, not due to any recent spectacular MBRL results, but due to the recent spectacular unsupervised learning results.
 Models like GPT-3 and DALL-E prove the power of predictive training and just how much knowledge these systems can absorb at scale.
 They still have many flaws and shortcomings, but they are only the tip of the iceberg for what’s coming and what’s possible.
 If we extrapolate forward and imagine predictive models for video and robot sensors, this seems clearly how we are going to train a large part of a general purpose robot brain.

-As babies, humans learn about basic concepts like gravity as our brains try to make constant predictions about what is normal and what isn’t<label for="sn-1" class="margine-toggle sidenote-number"/>.
+As babies, humans learn about basic concepts like gravity, as our brains try to make constant predictions about what is normal and what isn’t<label for="sn-1" class="margine-toggle sidenote-number"/>.
 <input type="checkbox" id="sn-1" class="margin-toggle"/>
 <span class="sidenote">
 Because you can't exactly ask a baby what physics it understands, [infant cognitive development](https://en.wikipedia.org/wiki/Developmental_psychology#Infancy) researchers instead often test "violation of expectation".
-They give babies an impossible physics scenario (e.g., a block that magically floats instead of falling) and a control scenario (block that falls as expected), and test whether the babies look longer at the impossible physics sceneraio.
+They give babies an impossible physics scenario (e.g., a block that magically floats instead of falling) and a control scenario (e.g., block that falls as expected), and test whether the babies look longer at the impossible physics sceneraio.
 If they do look longer on average at impossible scenarios, it suggests they are surprised and that the data doesn't fit their world model.
 (review papers from: [2002](/assets/papers/baillargeon_2002.pdf), [2004](/assets/papers/baillargeon_2004.pdf))